jackkoenig/How2Start_Chisel3/README.md

 # How2Start_Chisel3
-How to start hardware description language of Chisel3 for biginners.
+How to start hardware description language of Chisel3 for beginners.

 # Purpose of This Document
-- Biginners who have not experience about chisel and scala.
+- Beginners who have not experience about Chisel and Scala programming languages.

-# Prerequisists
+# Prerequisites
-Prerequisists are;
+Prerequisites are;
 - Java (for running Scala)
 - SBT (Simple Built Tool, to parse Chisel3 grammer on the Scala)

-# Instration
+# Installations
 - SBT (installation instructions)

 https://github.com/freechipsproject/chisel3/wiki/Installation-Preparation